-There are two in-class tests (1 hr 15 min each) and a final exam (3 hrs).
-They consist of problemsolving parts and conceptual parts with multiple choice answers (no credit for working) and also at least one extended response problem (partial credit for working).
+There are two in-class multi-choice tests (1 hr 15 min each) and a final exam (3 hrs).
+They consist of problem-solving parts and conceptual parts (questions are closely related to those done in class).
+There is no credit for working.
 You may use only the standard formula sheet provided and your own calculator.
 All data are provided in the questions.